MegaMan501/Supplement-Instructions-For-COSC-1436/SI Sessions/12-04-2017 and 12-05-2017 - Chapter 11 - Intro to Structured Data/SpotTheError/spotTheError.md

-#Find All of the Errors
+# Find All of the Errors: Structures

 ```c++
 // This program demonstrates the use of structures.